The National Genographic Project in New Zealand

 While first discovered by the Dutch in 1642, New Zealand wasn’t regularly visited by Europeans until the late 18th century.
 Therefore the study of New Zealand’s populations can give us a relatively recent look at what has been going on all over the world for thousands of years: indigenous populations being mixed with outside population groups.

-For Spencer Wells and the National Genographic Project, sampling people of New Zealand would provide a rare opportunity to study the genetic effect of a recent collision of populations.
+For Spencer Wells and the National Genographic Project, sampling people of New Zealand provided a rare opportunity to study the genetic effect of a recent collision of populations.

-The goal of population genetics as a field of study, and specifically of the National Genographic project, is to look at the modern day population (in our example the salt water), and be able to identify which ancestral populations are present (in our example, determine which parts are salt, and which parts are water.
-This of course, without knowing beforehand that you were dealing with salt water!).
+The goal of population genetics as a field of study, and specifically of the National Genographic Project, is to look at the modern-day population (in our example the salt water), and be able to identify which ancestral populations are present (in our example, to determine which parts are salt, and which parts are water).
+This of course, without knowing beforehand that you were dealing with salt water!

 This information will help groups like the National Genographic Project to determine the possible migration patterns of other peoples and cultures.

 What does this mean for genealogy?
-This kind of research helps fuel the Admixture results (the pie charts and percentages) reported to you by a genetic genealogy testing company when you take an autosomal DNA test.
-It is this research that helps genetic genealogists look at your DNA and pick out the essential, ancestral elements- your salt and your water- and determine how your unique mix- your salt water- reveals information about the origins and migration patterns of your ancestors.
+This kind of research helps fuel the DNA ethnicity or admixture results (the pie charts and percentages) reported to you by a genetic genealogy testing company when you take an autosomal DNA test.
+It is this research that helps genetic genealogists look at your DNA and pick out the essential, ancestral elements—your salt and your water—and determine how your unique mix reveals information about the origins and migration patterns of your ancestors.

-To get started making your DNA results work for you, check out my quick guides in the genealogy gems store.
-Additionally, if you would like a personal guided tour through your DNA results, in a consultation setting, I can teach you how to look for clues in your DNA to help you understand more about your family history and your heritage.
+If you would prefer a personal guided tour through your DNA results, contact me for a mentoring consultation.
+I can teach you how to look for clues in your DNA to help you understand more about your family history and your heritage.